Ansys Charge Plus 2024 R1 What’s New

 New PIC Emission Models

-Four new PIC surface emission models and space charge limiting models have been added in 2024 R1.
+We have added four new PIC surface emission models and spae charge limiting models in 2024 R1.
 This includes:

 • Thermionic Emission and Schottky Emission